Meet Our Support Staff

 Meet our compassionate veterinary team.

-We’ve dedicated our lives to provided the best possible care to your pet.
+We’ve dedicated our lives to providing the best possible care for your pet.

 Internal Medicine Department

 Sara has worked for practices in New Jersey and New York, where she got exposure to general and emergency veterinary medicine.
 She enjoys acquiring new skills and providing quality nursing care in the ER/ICU setting.
 Sara is fluent in Spanish and would like to learn a new language.
 In her free time, Sara loves to travel and spend time with her family and pet rabbit, Bunnyta.

 In her spare time, Emma enjoys hiking, talking to anyone who will listen about the importance of shark conservation, and making up songs about her rescue cat Honey Nut.

 In her spare time, Jeni enjoys baking sweets, painting and taking her dog on hikes and runs.

 Paula has always loved animals and the idea of being able to help them in their time of need is something she always wanted to be a part of.
 Growing up in Colombia and seeing a lot of stray pets who needed vet care, she knew she wanted to be that person who can provide the best care for animals.
 Being able to speak Spanish fluently, Paula can extend her help and care for those who have trouble communicating due to the language barrier.
 She is also a fear-free certified professional and is currently working on becoming a certified weight management coach for pets!